Table of Contents

 - 1) If you didn’t know what to do for a task, how would you handle it?

-- 2) If you discovered that a colleague was breaking the code of conduct, what would you do?
+- 2) What would you do if you discovered that a colleague was breaking the code of conduct?

 - 3) A colleague has made a mistake at work that doesn’t break the code of conduct, but as far as you’re aware, only you have spotted it.
 What do you do?